ethereum/consensus-specs/specs/_features/eip7547/p2p-networking.md

 ## Why is it proposer may send multiple inclusion lists?
 Why not just one per slot?

-Proposers may submit multiple inclusion lists, providing validators with plausible deniability and eliminating a data availability attack route.
-This concept stems from the "no free lunch IL design" which lets proposers send multiple ILs.
-The idea is that since only one IL is eventually chosen from many, thus its contents can't be relied upon for data availability.
+Proposers may submit multiple inclusion lists which provides plausible deniability and eliminating the free data availability proplem.